-In addition, the Authority continues to be committed to Blue Light collaboration and will seek to advance shared arrangements throughout 2018/2019 and beyond.
-WMFS are fully engaged with the West Midlands Police Service (WMPS) with a view to establishing a police presence on a number of fire station sites, with negotiations at an advanced stage on four pilot sites (Kings Norton Fire Station, Northfield Fire Station, Billesley Fire Station and Haden Cross Fire Station.
-Initial discussions have also taken place regarding the possibility of an asset transfer between the two Services.
+In addition, the Authority continues to be committed to Blue Light collaboration and will seek to advance shared arrangements throughout 2019/2020 and beyond.
+WMFS are fully engaged with the West Midlands Police Service (WMPS) with a view to establishing a police presence on several sites.
+Four pilot sites will be occupied during 2019 by Police neighbourhood services.

-Provision of accommodation facilities for the Ambulance Service have reduced recently due to changes in the response model of the Ambulance Service.
+Provision of accommodation facilities for the Ambulance Service have reduced due to changes in the response model of the Ambulance Service.